Liquor - Answers

 My club is holding a fundraising event and we want to sell liquor.
 What do I need to do?

 You will need a liquor permit to authorise liquor sales at the event.

 Talk to the licensee, as this is usually the easiest way to resolve a complaint.
 If this does not work, ring Tasmania Police, as officers may be able to attend the premises to assess and resolve the noise issues.
-If the noise becomes a regular problem you can make a written complaint to the Liquor and Gaming Branch for investigation.
+If the noise becomes a regular problem you can make a written complaint to your local council for investigation.
 It is wise to record all your actions for future reference.

 No, a permit is not required.
 You should also check with the local council to make sure that the consumption of liquor in the hall is authorised.

 We are getting married this weekend and are having photos taken in the local park.
 We want to have a glass of champagne there.
 Are we breaking any laws by doing this?